Food, Nutrition & Allergy Policy

 We are happy to receive suggestions and encourage children and parents to be part of the menu planning.

-Parents are asked to provide a water bottle for their children so that they will be able to access water/milk throughout the day (the bottles stay at the nursery).
-Each room has a designated area where the bottles are kept which is accessible for the children.
+Parents are asked to provide a water bottle for their children so that they will be able to access water/milk independently throughout the day (the water bottles stay at the nursery until the end of a term).
+Each room has a designated area where the water bottles are kept which is accessible for the children.
 We understand that not all children are keen on drinking water, so their water intake is monitored throughout the day, and children are encouraged to drink more, where appropriate.

 We encourage babies to move from bottles to beakers as soon they are developmentally able, which supports their oral health and speech development.

 At Chingford House Nursery, we have set times for meals:

 Breakfast is served between 8-9am; we try not to provide breakfast after this time, so that children are sufficiently hungry to eat their lunch